 Landscaping Ideas With Rocks and Boulders

 Not all climates are created equal.
 There’s no way you could live in the Arizona desert and have a lush mini jungle in your yard.
 Instead, you have to consider desert backyard landscaping ideas.
-Try sparse vegetation that grows in desert environments, blended with stone, pebble, and concrete elements that can really be creative in your lawn space.
+Try sparse vegetation and succulents that grow in desert environments, blended with stone, pebble, and concrete elements that can really be creative in your lawn space.

 Who hasn’t played with the little Zen gardens you can buy at specialty stores?
 What if you could build your own Zen garden to a full scale in your backyard?
 All you need are a few random Zen stones that can be arranged in an abstract pattern, as well as a little sand and a rake.
 This can be a relaxing meditative environment that looks beautiful and offers incredible stress relief.

 Parks are designed to incorporate both natural and urban elements, and you can build a similar space on a smaller scale in your yard.
-This is just one of many landscaping ideas with pavers involved.
 If you thought you could relax with a book or newspaper on a park bench, imagine how wonderful it would be to do the same in your own private space.

 Landscaping is also about more than whether you plant azaleas or periwinkle.
 Sometimes, the most important elements are the subtlest.
 For example, the use of cobblestone paving, outlined by concrete bricks, complements the pebbles and stones used within the gardening patches of this design. the differences in shade are almost unnoticeable without a close up like this, but that small detail makes the entire area more lively.